If industrial action has impacted your student experience at Goldsmiths, you can make a complaint - and you may be entitled to compensation.

 Get support from the SU Advice Service

-We aim to respond to enquiries within four working days.
+We aim to respond to enquiries within five working days.
 However, please note that due to a high volume of enquiries, it may take up to one week for our advisers to respond.

 For all enquiries, please complete this form to get in touch, and include any relevant deadlines (for example, a date by which you must submit an appeal against your final grade, or an academic misconduct allegation).